Why choose EMDR intensives?

 If you are considering EMDR intensives, you may have questions about how the process works, who it is for, and how treatment is scheduled.

 I work with elite, college, and professional athletes.
 I also work with people in leadership roles, coaches, teams, and supportive family members.
 Treatment is open for those ages 12 and up, and we plan together the best format (intensive or more standard sessions) for your needs.
-Still wanting to know more about this cutting-edge treatment, but don’t meet the above-mentioned list, please reach out.
+Still want to know more about this cutting-edge treatment, but don’t meet the above-mentioned criteria?
+Please reach out.

 Every client is different.
 I believe in using a variety of approaches and base them off the individual and their specific needs.
 I discuss these approaches in depth with a client to make sure that the approach we chose best fits the needs of the client.
 Often I use EMDR, including EMDR 2.0, Natural Processing (Somatic focused work), Relational/ Attachment Therapy, Ego state and Parts work, Strength Based, HeartMath, Heart Rate Variability and Coherence training, Interpersonal Neurobiology (INPB), and Guided Imagery.